zcvele/OfficeDocs-SkypeForBusiness/Teams/rooms/facilitator-teams-rooms.md

 :::image type="content" source="./media/facilitator/facilitator-2-low-res.png" alt-text="Screenshot of the invitation experience." lightbox="./media/facilitator/facilitator-2-hi-res.png":::

-After scanning the QR code on your mobile device, the Teams app will show an option to invite the Facilitator with the room as the attendee.
-There are other options that are available in the list for you to choose from.
+After scanning the QR code on your mobile device, the Teams app will show an option to invite  Facilitator with the room as the attendee.
+There are other options that are available in the list for you to choose from a well.

 :::image type="content" source="./media/facilitator/facilitator-3-low-res.png" alt-text="Screenshot of the QR code experience." lightbox="./media/facilitator/facilitator-3-hi-res.png":::